langgenius/dify-docs/en/getting-started/install-self-hosted/local-source-code.md

     poetry install
     ```

-5. Perform the database migration
+5. Perform the database migration:

     Perform database migration to the latest version: